bluebonnet-teams-2022/emergega.github.io/index.md

 Using Democratic strength, we then created a flippability score, which is a measure that determines the likelihood of flipping a political subdivision from Republican to Democratic control, ranging from 1 as the least flippable to 6 and the most flippable.
 Political subdivisions already currently under Democratic control are denoted as 0 on the flippability scale.

-****INSERT CHART HERE WILL BE CALLED THE CHART FOR DEMOCRATIC STRENGTH AND FLIPPABILITY SCORE
+****INSERT CHART HERE WILL BE CALLED THE CHART FOR DEMOCRATIC STRENGTH AND FLIPPABILITY SCORE*****

+Color Map Display Explanation
+On our color map, the flippability score is translated with the intensity (pale to dark) of the purple color of each political area subdivision.

+NEED TO ADD THIS HERE written in red in actual doc: "On the map below Link to spreadsheet, how to edit and rerun map code Most flippable counties" NEED TO ADD THIS HERE written in red in actual doc